Jenseits1/kaori-java/README.md

 ## 💖 Name Inspiration

-The name Kaori is inspired by the character Kaori Miyazono from the anime Your Lie in April.
+The name Kaori is inspired by the character Kaori Miyazono from the anime "Your Lie in April".
 She represents inspiration, motivation, and the desire to create something different from the standard — the same spirit behind creating this language

 ## License